-These “Better Than” Twix Bars have a shortbread crust, decadent layer of caramel and chocolate glaze.
-Perfect way to satisfy your sweet tooth!
+These outrageously delicious Homemade Twix Bars have a shortbread crust, a decadent layer of caramel, and chocolate glaze.
+The perfect way to satisfy your sweet tooth!

 Homemade Twix Bars

-I have made her Better Than Twix Bars before, but it was in my first few months of blogging.
+I have made my friend, Danielle’s, Better Than Twix Bars before, but it was in my first few months of blogging.
 I had approximately 1.2 followers.
-I needed a show-stopping recipe for a Christmas cookie exchange and I picked these from the oodles of recipes of Danielle’s I had bookmarked.
+I needed a show-stopping recipe for a Christmas cookie exchange and I picked these caramel bars from oodles of her blog recipes that I had bookmarked.

 Chocolate Caramel Dessert Sensation!

 Thanks, Danielle, for sharing your baking creativity week after week.
-I still need you to visit me and give me a piping and cookie decorating intervention.
-You’d better pack for a week!!!! xo
+I still need you to visit me and give me piping and cookie decorating intervention.
+You’d better pack for a week!!!!

 - 2 sticks cold butter, cut into small pieces

 - 2 teaspoons vanilla